-- B. Psychiatrist Mental Health Medical Program: In accordance with Sections 621 and 522 of Title 9, California Administrative Code, when the Program Chief, Mental Health Service position is vacant, or if occupied by a non-medical incumbent, the Mental Health Director may assign medical program responsibility for all those acts of diagnosis, treatment, or prescribing or ordering of drugs which may only be performed by a licensed physician to the incumbent of a Psychiatrist position who shall then be compensated at an hourly rate which is 10.2% above his/her regular rate of pay while performing these services. - C. Any Staff Psychiatrist I, II, III, or IV shall be entitled to a salary differential of \$2.40 per hour worked above their regular rate of pay when assigned to the Emergency Treatment Services Facility, Inpatient Treatment Facility or Detention Health Facility. - D. Any Staff Psychiatrist I, II, III, and IV shall be entitled to an hourly differential of forty-two dollars (\$42.00) per hour, in addition to their base rate of pay, for all time worked during an evening shift, on a weekend, or on a holiday in the Emergency Treatment Services Facility (ETS) or Inpatient Treatment Facility (ITF).
-For the purposes of this provision, an evening shift is defined as all hours worked between 8:00 p.m. and 8:00 a.m.; a weekend shift is defined as all hours worked between 12:01 am Saturday and 11:59 pm Sunday; a holiday is defined as all hours worked during the twenty-four (24) hour period of a County holiday.
+A. Psychiatrist - Mental Health Medical Program: In accordance with Sections 621 and 522 of Title 9, California Administrative Code, when the Program Chief, Mental Health Service position is vacant, or if occupied by a non-medical incumbent, the Mental Health Director may assign medical program responsibility for all those acts of diagnosis, treatment, or prescribing or ordering of drugs which may only be performed by a licensed physician to the incumbent of a Psychiatrist position who shall then be compensated at an hourly rate which is 10.2% above his/her regular rate of pay while performing these services.

+- B. Any Staff Psychiatrist I, II, III, or IV shall be entitled to a salary differential of \$2.40 per hour worked above their regular rate of pay when assigned to the Emergency Treatment Services Facility, Inpatient Treatment Facility or Detention Health Facility, or the Riverside University Health System (RUHS) Medical Center. - C. Any Staff Psychiatrist I, II, III, and IV shall be entitled to an hourly differential of forty-two dollars (\$42.00) per hour, in addition to their base rate of pay, for all time worked during an evening shift, on a weekend, or on a holiday in the Emergency Treatment Services Facility (ETS), RUHS Medical Center, or Inpatient Treatment Facility (ITF).
+For the purposes of this provision, an evening shift is defined as all hours worked between 8:00 p.m. and 8:00 a.m.; a weekend shift is defined as all hours worked between 12:01 am Saturday and 11:59 pm Sunday; a holiday is defined as all hours worked during the twenty-four (24) hour period of a County holiday. - D. Engineering, Survey, Architect Licensure: The incumbent of a professional engineering position who is not required by the classification plan to be registered, but who is registered as a Professional Engineer by the State of California, shall be compensated at the rates applicable to the salary grade which is 5.5% higher than that specified for such position, at the option of the employee's department head. - E. Peace Officer Standards and Training (P.O.S.T.)
+Certification Educational Incentive: Any Sheriff's Communications Manager who possesses a valid P.O.S.T.
+Certificate issued to them by the Commission on Peace Officer Standards and Training of the State of California, shall receive an hourly differential for all hours actually worked as follows: - 1.
+Intermediate P.O.S.T.
+Certification, but not an Advanced Certificate equal to six percent (6%) of the employee's base hourly rate of pay paid as a differential. - 2.
+Advanced P.O.S.T.
+Certification equal to eleven percent (11%) of the employee's base hourly rate of pay paid as a differential, whether or not they possess the Intermediate